tobiasbriones/ep-file-system/docs/development.md

 There's no need to implement archaic primitive-obsession systems nowadays.
 You need less algorithms or tricks to handle that data.
 Replace stupid algorithms with well-defined domain specific centric systems.

+Sending the chunks as raw byte arrays is good because a file is just that, a bunch of bytes without any structure.
+So there's no problem with that design decision.
+It also avoids the extra overhead of sending a `Message` as long as the FSM states are valid in the client and server, that is, state `DATA` (upload) or `STREAM` (download).

 ### Example/Take Away

 In my another [file system](https://github.com/tobiasbriones/cp-unah-mm545-distributed-text-file-system) written in Java I had to standardize the path separator because I don't work for M$ Windows or Linux or MacOS.